reactioncommerce/reaction/packages/reaction-core/docs/themes.md

 We've developed with Bootstrap, as it's the most common UI framework, however there are other great frameworks such as Zurb's Foundation, and other pre-processors like `Sass` or `Stylus`.
 It should be possible to abstract out the reaction-core classes, and use these other tools in combination with a custom theme package.
 Let us know if you want to get your hands dirty on this, and we'll be excited to help.

+#Questions

+Asked:
+    What's the correlation between reaction-core-theme/theme/accounts/inline/inline.less and reaction-core/client/templates/inline/inline.import.less ?

+Where do changes go?

+Replied:
+    See https://github.com/reactioncommerce/reaction-core/blob/12c8a495a20b0ebc699bd31d7023500e3fbc85e0/server/buildtools/module-definitions.js for the mapping logic.

+You can make an update in reaction-core-theme if you think it’s something worth contributing back, just create a Pull Request to the `development` branch, and we'll review the update and merge.
+Alternatively, you could clone the repo and use as your own theme.  *Let us know if it's great and we'll add it to the app gallery.*

+Lastly, but most common, to just generally customize your instance, edit the `custom.` files in `client/themes`.

+`To extend and create your own themes, you can edit the the example files`:

+    client/themes/custom.bootstrap.import.less
+    client/themes/custom.reaction.import.less.